 Landscape Character

 We must ensure that our valued landscapes are protected and enhanced for future generations.
 Almost all the countryside in Sheffield is within the Green Belt, so it is protected from most forms of built development.
 It ranges from exposed moorland fringes and deep valleys to the west and north, to the rolling wooded farmlands and gentler slopes of the landscapes to the south and east.
-These landscapes have been shaped by variations in geology and landform as well as the city’s industrial heritage.
+These landscapes have been shaped by variations in geology and landform as well as the city’s heritage of industrial and agricultural uses.

 Many of the areas to the west of the district are highly visible from the Peak District National Park and form part of its fringe landscape.
 There is a statutory duty for adjacent authorities to have regard to the purposes of the National Park; to conserve and enhance the natural beauty, wildlife and cultural heritage of the Peak District and promote opportunities for understanding and enjoyment of the area.
 Development within Sheffield may impact these purposes and the policy takes this into account.